ABOUT THE IMC

 Borrowing and Access Eligibility

-Media materials, such as DVDs and VHS tapes, are circulated through the Library's Circulation Services.
+Media materials, such as DVDs and VHS tapes, are circulated through the Library's Circulation desk on the first floor.

-Headphones, portable cassette recorders, and other small items are available either from the IMC service desk at the entrance to the IMC Lab, or from the Circulation Desk on the first floor of the University Library.
+Headphones, USB drives, and other small items are available either from the IMC service desk at the entrance to the IMC Lab or from the Circulation Desk on the first floor of the University Library.

-Specialized equipment, such as cameras, camcorders, the Marantz cassette recorder, and related devices are only available at the IMC service desk when staff are available.
+Specialized equipment, such as hard drives, cameras, camcorders, tripods, zoom recorders, and related devices are only available at the IMC service desk when staff are available.
 You are strongly encouraged to contact us for complete information and availability.